Bachelor of Arts (Honours) in Sports Studies and Marketing (Top-up)

-Stirling is ranked 7th in the UK for graduate employability with 96% of graduates in employment, or further study, within 6 months of graduating (Telegraph/HESA, 2015).
+University of Stirling is ranked 7th in the UK for graduate employability with 97% of graduates in employment, or further study, within 6 months of graduating (Telegraph/HESA, 2016).

-It has 5-star ranking in the QS Stars (QS World University Rankings, 2014), and ranked as one of the world’s top 350 universities in the Times Higher Education World University Rankings (2014-2015).
+It has 5-star ranking for teaching, employability, internationalisation, facilities and inclusiveness in the QS World University Rankings (2016).
+Stirling is ranked as one of the top 150 most international universities in the Times Higher Education World University Rankings (2016).

 Graduates can look forward to diverse, interesting careers in organising competitive sports and outdoor recreational events, co-ordinating school sports and fitness programmes, and managing sports facilities.